davla/prime-services/README.md

 The `PrimesBackend` actor is a straightforward actor-model wrapper around the future-based API exposed by the gRPC `PrimesServiceClient`.
-It mainly leverages the Akka `ActorContext.pipeToSelf` method to receive the results from the gRPC calls results as messages, whose content is then forwarded as replies.
+It mainly leverages the Akka `ActorContext.pipeToSelf` method to receive the results from the gRPC calls as messages, whose content is then forwarded as replies.
+The actor doesn't spawn children to handle incoming messages, but rather executes the processing directly.
+Indeed such processing consists mostly of task-based asynchronous I/O operations, which can be executed directly in the actor system execution context, without the need to wrap them into a child actor.
+In order not to overload the gRPC server with requests, a simple client-side capping mechanism on the number of pending requests has been implemented.

 The REST routes are separated from the HTTP Server boilerplate code both to clarify where the actual business logic is, and to ease unit testing: first, by